sguox002/leetcode/leetcode-all.md

 - add 1 to an element
 - *2 for all element
 equivalent to: minus 1 if odd, /2 if even from target array to all zero.
 ->>

-<<-1561	Maximum Number of Coins You Can Get    		78.9%	Medium
-given 3n piles of coins, three players.
-You choose any 3 piles, and A takes the max, then you choose, B takes the last. return the max coins you can get.
-greedy: sort and start from the max, choose the max 2 and the min.
-->>

-<<-1564	Put Boxes Into the Warehouse I    		66.2%	Medium
-push box from left to right only.
-You can reorder the box. return the max number of boxes can be pushed in.
-greedy:
-- from left to right, get the min height minh[i] minh is monotonically decreasing.
-- sort box.
-- from right to left, push the smallest box to the right.
-->>

 <<-1576	Replace All ?'s to Avoid Consecutive Repeating Characters    		48.0%	Easy
 greedy: try each ? from 'a' to 'z' so that it is not the same as left and right.